-In the case of unquoted investments, fair value is established by using measures of value such as price of recent transaction, earnings multiples, discounted cash flows and net assets.
-This is consistent with International Private Equity and Venture Capital valuation guidelines.
+In the case of unquoted investments, fair value is established by assessing different methods of valuation, such as price of recent transaction, earnings multiples, discounted cash flows and net assets.
+This is consistent with IPEV guidelines (2018).

 Gains and losses arising from changes in fair value of investments are recognised as part of the capital return within the Income Statement and allocated to the capital reserve unrealised.
 Fixed returns on non-equity shares and debt securities which are held at fair value are computed using the effective interest rate, to distinguish between the interest income receivable (which is disclosed as interest income within the revenue column of the Income Statement) and other fair value movements arising on these instruments (which are disclosed as holding gains within the capital column of the Income Statement).